Posts

 The Minibrute: say yes to sucess

 It's 2023... the synthesizer market is SATURATED with analog monophonic synths offering "warmth" and "fatness" and "character".
 It's arguable that there's never been so many cheap and cheerful new analog synths to pick from and that's not even considering the offerings in Euro land.
 With so many new options, how does one choose?
 Don't.
 Instead buy the thing that kicked this all off (new analog monosynths that is, not reissues, a la MS-20) and get on with your life.
 What is that thing?
 It's the humble Arturia Minibrute.
-When it was released a lifetime ago a lot of people weren't impressed.
+When it was released a lifetime ago, a lot of people weren't impressed.
 It was too gnarly, too aggressive, and not the Moog clone that (apparently) people only ever want.
-But hindsight has worked out in its favor and I can't think of any other modern analog monosynth that can still hold it's own both in terms of sound but also connectivity.
-No specs review here, simply a Top 8 list of reasons why the MB
+But hindsight has worked out in its favour and I can't think of any other modern analog monosynth that can still hold its own both in terms of sound but also connectivity.
+No specs review here, simply a Top 8 list of reasons why the MB is

 On redundancy OR How I learned to stop worrying and love the Quantum